 - For node_id, specify the system ID for one SGI ICE compute node.
 Specify this argument only if you want to set one of the local storage space settings for an individual SGI ICE compute node. - For setting, specify one of the local storage space settings. - For value, specify on, off, an integer value that represents megabytes, or a mount point.
-For information about possible values, see the individual setting information in the following topic: - "About Configuring Local Storage Space for Swap and Scratch Disk Space" on page 96 - 3.
-Type the following cimage command: - # cimage --push-rack cattr set blade_disk_allow_partitioning on cattr set -N r1i0n0 blade_disk_allow_partitioning on
+For information about possible values, see the individual setting information in the following topic:

+"About Configuring Local Storage Space for Swap and Scratch Disk Space" on page 101 cimage --push-rack cattr set blade_disk_allow_partitioning on